Enhanced dissipation, hypoellipticity for passive scalar equations with fractional dissipation: Introduction

 Much less is known for the systems \eqref{EQ:Fractional_PS} and \eqref{EQ:Fractional_Hypoelliptic}.
 The enhanced dissipation result for the passive scalar equation \eqref{EQ:Fractional_PS} is obtained in \cite{ElgindiCotiZelatiDelgadino18}.
-However, the enhanced dissipation rate obtained are not sharp in general.
-Recently, enhanced dissipation estimate for the $\gamma=2$ case is derived in \cite{CotiZelatiDolceFengMazzucato}.
+However, the enhanced dissipation rate obtained is not sharp in general.
+Recently, an enhanced dissipation estimate for the $\gamma=2$ case is derived in \cite{CotiZelatiDolceFengMazzucato}.

 By taking the Fourier transform in the $x$-variable, one obtains the equations for each Fourier mode: